The Polar Vortex (Among Other Things) Is Apparently Sending Chills Through The Labor Market

 And yet, on the other hand, semiconductors are showing no such drop.

-For certain, we’ll provide more extensive macro and sector data tomorrow when we get our January paired-month data as well as complete data for January.
+For certain, we’ll provide more extensive macro and sector data tomorrow when we get our January paired-month job data as well as complete labor market data for January.

 And unfortunately, with ‘Jobs Day’ falling on the first of the month, we don’t have the benefit of our January paired-month data for our NFP forecast (one of the inputs into our current model).
 This won’t be an issue going forward once we complete the improvements we’re making to our forecasting methodology, but for now, we’re forced to make our forecast without it.